Group3-FEC/carousel-service/README.md

 ```
 $ npm start
 ```
-visit `localhost:3000` to see the carousel in action
+visit `localhost:3000/1/` to see the carousel in action *note:* images come from [loremflicker](https://loremflickr.com/) and are reliant on their servers being up

 ### 📦 webpack
 This project is bundled using Webpack, if you make any local changes you will need to run `$ npm run build` in order for your changes to be reflected.

 ### 🧪 testing the build
 This project comes out of the box with 100% coverage using Jest + Enzyme.
-To check how any loca changes effect the build run `npm run test`.
+To check how any loca changes effect the build run `$ npm run test`.